cfelton/gizflo/README.md

 brd = gf.get_board('xula2')

 # pass the board to the top-level, the top-level will
-# create the portmap, the "ports()" provides a ditionary
+# create the portmap, the "ports()" provides a dictionary
 # of ports.
 g = m_top_level(**brd.get_portmap())